PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Introduction

-In this paper, we consider the privacy risk in the fine-tuning process when the pre-trained model integrity is compromised, and reveal a new privacy attack surface where the attacker releases the pre-trained language models and gets the black-box access to the fine-tuned model.
-Previous work~\cite{tramer2022truth} explored the intersection between integrity and privacy by injecting poisoned data in the training dataset to amplify the privacy risk, which requires the adversarial capability of crafting training data.
+Previous work~\cite{tramer2022truth} explored additional adversarial access besides the black box access of the model by injecting poisoned data in the training dataset to amplify the privacy risk, which requires the adversarial capability of accessing/crafting training data.
 A recent work~\cite{tian2023manipulating} manipulates pre-trained (upstream) image classification model for increasing the privacy risk of downstream models, but is limited to property inference attacks that infer whether images with a specific attribute are used for training.
 In our threat model, the attacker aims to escalate the privacy risk by manipulating the released pre-trained model, without assuming access to the fine-tuning process or fine-tuning dataset.
 Our adversarial goal is to amplify fundamental privacy threats of membership inference attack~\cite{carlini2022membership} and data extraction~\cite{carlini2021extracting} in the fine-tuned language model, compared to the one fine-tuned from a benign pre-trained model.

-However, as shown in \Cref{fig:teaser}, some parameter-efficient fine-tuning (PEFT) techniques such as Adapter~\cite{pfeiffer2020adapterhub} and LoRA~\cite{hu2021lora} are established to have a privacy invulnerability property~\cite{wen2023last, mireshghallah2022memorization}, which makes our goal of risk amplification non-trivial.
-Also, the training efficiency introduced by PEFT~\cite{he2021towards, lialin2023scaling} makes it broadly applicable for LMs, especially encouraging differentially private (DP) fine-tuning for a large model~\cite{li2021large}, which makes the privacy attacks on the fine-tuned model more challenging.
+It is non-trivial to achieve our privacy risk amplification goal since parameter-efficient fine-tuning (PEFT) techniques such as Adapter~\cite{pfeiffer2020adapterhub} and LoRA~\cite{hu2021lora} have been established to have a privacy invulnerability property~\cite{wen2023last, mireshghallah2022memorization}.
+This is demonstrated in \Cref{fig:teaser} which shows the privacy vulnerability (measured in membership inference attack (MIA) effectiveness in AUC) for different fine-tuning methods vs. the fine-tuning epochs (left) and utility of the fine-tuned model (right) (measured in validation perplexity (PPL)).
+We can see that the Adaptor fine-tuning (Adaptor-FT) exhibit a very low vulnerability.
+At the same time, the training efficiency introduced by PEFT~\cite{he2021towards, lialin2023scaling} makes it broadly applicable for LMs, especially encouraging differentially private (DP) fine-tuning for a large model~\cite{li2021large}, which makes the privacy attacks on the fine-tuned model more challenging.